infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 it was crucial for ensuring operational continuity and preserving data accuracy.
 The migration optimized the governance model, reduced costs, and enhanced operational focus.

-Stay tuned for an upcoming series of blog posts where we’ll dive deep into the technical processes and scripts used, including enabling Unity Catalog for an existing production Databricks setup. 🚀
+Stay tuned for an upcoming series of blog posts where we'll dive deep into the technical processes and scripts used, including enabling Unity Catalog for an existing production Databricks setup. 🚀